-Alessio D'Amato and Bouwe Dijkstra1
+Alessio D'Amato and Bouwe Dijkstra

 Abstract.
-We consider the incentives of a single firm to invest in a cleaner technology under emission quotas and emission taxation.
-We assume asymmetric information about the firm's cost of employing the new technology.
-Policy is set either before the firm invests (commitment) or after (time consistency).
-Contrary to conventional wisdom, we find that with commitment (time consistency), quotas give higher (lower) investment incentives than taxes.
-With quotas (taxes), commitment generally leads to higher (lower) welfare than time consistency.
+We consider the incentives of a single firm to invest in a cleaner technology welfare than time consistency.
 Under commitment with quadratic abatement costs and environmental damages, a modified Weitzman rule applies and quotas usually lead to higher welfare than taxes.